Tomorrow’s recruitment: How to adapt to changes?

 Meet the candidate for an interview with a “human” approach

-I had surveyed a sample of recruiters via LinkedIn in late 2022, and observed that the recruiter should spend about 80% of the interview time with the candidate.
-In my interactions with recruiters, one shared a successful new approach: “At the beginning of the interview, I put the candidate’s resume aside and asked him to introduce himself.
-This created an atmosphere of exchange and trust“.
+I surveyed a sample of recruiters via LinkedIn at the end of 2022, and observed that the recruiter should devote around 80% of theinterview timeto the candidate.
+In my interactions with recruiters, one shared a successful new approach: ” At the beginning of the interview, I put the candidate’s resume aside and asked him to introduce himself.
+This created an atmosphere of exchange and trust “.

 Profiling in interviews

-There are several methods and techniques to which the recruiters call upon for Without making comparisons between them, I was nevertheless struck by an assessment technique practiced live during the HR morning mentioned above, namely that of profiling: “We all do behavioral profiling on a daily basis with those around us.
-What if we could do the same thing in interviews by paying more attention to the non-verbal communication of the candidates?”
-Arnaud Bochurberg, teacher in psychosociology of communication.
+There are several methods and techniques that recruiters use to conduct interviews: technical knowledge tests, real-life situations, assessment centers, etc. Without making comparisons between them, I was nonetheless struck by an assessment technique used live during the HR morning session mentioned above, namely that of profiling: ” We all do behavioral profiling on a daily basis with those around us.
+What if we could do the same thing in interviews by paying more attention to the non-verbal communication of the candidates?
+“Arnaud Bochurberg, teacher in psychosociology of communication.

 Offer innovative onboarding that is true to the employer brand

 For HR teams, the day the employee arrives may seem like an ordinary day to welcome (again) a new employee to the company.
 But for the candidate, this is a special day!
-He has spoken so enthusiastically about it to his friends and family, like a new adventure that is beginning… So how can we make sure that the onboarding is successful?
+He has spoken so enthusiastically about it to his friends and family, like a new adventure that is beginning… So how can we make sure that theonboarding is successful?

-50% of employees say they are ready to quit within the first month of employment” (A survey conducted for Robert Half).
+50% of employees say they are ready to quit within the first month of employment ” (A survey conducted for Robert Half).
 Poor reception was cited as a reason for dissatisfaction by 29.9%.

 Conclusion on the recruitment of tomorrow

 The year 2023 is off to a strong start with that technological revolution everyone is talking about, ChatGPT, and that’s just the beginning… So how will recruiters approach it?
 What are the risks and opportunities that this new technology can bring to recruiters?
-So many questions that we can raise and that recruiters are already starting to talk about on social networks….
+So many questions that we can raise and that recruiters are already starting to talk about on social networks ….